Don’t we all just want to enjoy the lush seasonal changes all year round?

 How well would a thermostat work if it’s kept on during a long period of your absence?

 (Although, we do advise you to turn off your heating/cooling systems if you are going on an extended vacation.
-As certain temperature-sensitive objects may get damaged if subjected to extremely high or low degrees over an extensive period of time.)
+Certain temperature-sensitive objects may get damaged if subjected to extremely high or low degrees over an extensive period of time.)

 Where in your home should you install your thermostat?